system-transparency/system-transparency/README.md

 # Debugging

 ## Console Output
 The output of stboot can be controlled via the LinuxBoot kernel command line.
-You can edit the command line in `.config`.
-Besides the usual kernel parameters, you can pass flags to stboot via the special parameter `uroot.uinitargs`.
+You can edit the command line in `st.config`.
+Besides the usual kernel parameters, you can pass flags to stboot via the special parameter `uroot.uinitargs` or via `ST_STBOOT_ARGS` config.
 * To enable debug output in stboot pass `-debug`
 * To see not only the LinuxBoot kernel's but also stboot's output on all defined consoles (not on the last one defined only) pass `-klog`

 Examples:

-* Print output to multiple consoles: `console=tty0 console=ttyS0,115200 printk.devkmsg=on uroot.uinitargs="-debug -klog"` (input is still taken from the last console defined.
+* Print output to multiple consoles: `console=tty0 console=ttyS0,115200 printk.devkmsg=on uroot.uinitargs=\"-debug -klog\"` (input is still taken from the last console defined.
 Furthermore, it can happen that certain messages are only displayed on the last console)

 * Print minimal output: `console=ttyS0,115200`

 ## u-root Shell
-By setting `ST_LINUXBOOT_VARIANT=full` in `.config` the LinuxBoot initramfs will contain a shell and u-root's core commands (https://github.com/u-root/u-root/tree/stboot/cmds/core) in addition to stboot itself.
+By setting `ST_LINUXBOOT_VARIANT=full` in `st.config` the LinuxBoot initramfs will contain a shell and u-root's core commands (https://github.com/u-root/u-root/tree/stboot/cmds/core) in addition to stboot itself.
 So while stboot is running, you can press `ctrl+c` to exit.
 You are then dropped into a shell and can inspect the system and use the core commands of u-root.

 ## Remote Debugging Using the CPU Command
 To do extensive remote debugging of the host, you can use u-root's cpu command.
 Since the stboot image running on the host has much fewer tools and services than usual Linux operating systems, the `cpu` command is a well-suited option for debugging the host remotely.